duartecaldascardoso/MantraRotaWebsite/README.md

 This is the repository for the Mantra Rota Website.

-I made the website using Mithril.js - https://mithril.js.org/index.html which I really appreaciated.
-I got to know mithril.js by following the videos from https://www.youtube.com/@withmarko where he explained what I experienced - due to being such a lightweight framework, once you learn to build with it you will not unlearn it.
-The source code from mithril is amazingly short and at the same time useful, give it a try!
+I made the website using Mithril.js - check their docs: https://mithril.js.org/ Feel free to message me if you have doubts in the source code.

-The website currently contains 3 pages and should be easy to understand - as it is just a canvas.
+This was a side project I did for the band to give us visibility and to better explain our vision and mission.

-Feel free to message me if you have doubts in the source code.
+If you have any idea or feature suggestion, feel free to talk to me about it.